caarbon/reactive-mongo/README.md

 ## How?

-MongoDB uses an [oplog](http://docs.mongodb.org/manual/core/replica-set-oplog/) (short of "operation log") to sync a master to its slaves.
+MongoDB uses an [oplog](http://docs.mongodb.org/manual/core/replica-set-oplog/) (short for "operation log") to sync a master to its slaves.
 Most databases have some form of replication files.

 ## Working on local